 Secondly, a 16oz typically has more padding in comparison to it’s lighter weighted counterparts giving both the user and opponent more protection.

 Also as a 16oz glove is one of the heavier gloves on the scale, the boxer will require more time and energy to throw a strike then what it would take with a lighter glove, this is great for building power in the striker and making it easier for the opponent to spot an incoming punch!

-Wrist support – Make sure your boxing glove comes with quality lace up or hook and loop wrist closure.
-This feature in integral to the support & stabilise of your wrist which will ultimately lower the risk of potential injuries.
+Wrist support – Make sure your boxing glove comes with a quality lace-up or hook and loop wrist closure.
+This feature is integral to the support & stabilise of your wrist which will ultimately lower the risk of potential injuries.

 Attached & Padded Thumbs – The next tip is to look for in your boxing gloves is ensuring is comes with attached thumbs & a generous amount of padding on this section.